maneankita12/Lightweight-Multi-Agent-RAG-with-Chain-of-Thought-Reasoning-Efficiency-and-Performance-Analysis/README.md

 ## 👥 Team Members

-- **Ankita Anil Mane** (NUID: 002540892) - Multi-Agent RAG Architecture & Gemini Model Integration
+- **Ankita Anil Mane** (NUID: 002540892)
-- **Khyati Nirenkumar Amin** (NUID: 002511574) - Baseline & CoT-RAG Implementation, Ollama & Groq Models
+- **Khyati Nirenkumar Amin** (NUID: 002511574)
-- **Raj Gupta** (NUID: 002068701) - Embedding Pipeline, FAISS Index, and Human Evaluation Framework
+- **Raj Gupta** (NUID: 002068701)

 ## 🙏 Acknowledgments

-We thank the Northeastern University CS5100 Course Staff for their guidance, and Anthropic, Google, and Groq for providing API access for model evaluation.
+We thank the Northeastern University CS6120 Natural Language Processing Course Staff for their guidance, and Anthropic, Google, and Groq for providing API access for model evaluation.
 Special thanks to the open-source NLP community for the foundational tools and datasets that made this research possible.

 ---